2018 New York Attorney General election

 The 2018 New York Attorney General election took place on November 6, 2018.
 New York City Public Advocate Letitia James, a Democrat, was elected.
 James is the first woman and the first African-American to be elected New York Attorney General.

 Former attorney general Eric Schneiderman resigned on May 8, 2018, after allegations of domestic abuse and withdrew from his then-ongoing reelection campaign.
-Incumbent solicitor general Barbara Underwood was chosen by the legislature to complete her unexpired term, but opted not to seek election to a full term.
+Incumbent solicitor general Barbara Underwood was chosen by the legislature to complete the unexpired term, but opted not to seek election to a full term.

 On September 13, 2018, James won the Democratic nomination for attorney general, defeating Leecia Eve, former senior policy advisor to U.S. Senator Hillary Clinton; Sean Patrick Maloney, U.S. Representative for New York's 18th congressional district; and Zephyr Teachout, professor at Fordham University School of Law.
 In the general election, James defeated Republican Party candidate Keith Wofford with over 60% of the vote.

 In the general election, James carried every county won by Andrew Cuomo in the concurrent gubernatorial election as well as Franklin, Clinton, Essex, Orange, Duchess, Columbia, Broome, Cortland and Schenectady counties.
-As of 2021, this along with the concurrent comptroller election and senate election is the last time Franklin, Cortland and Orange counties have voted Democratic.

 Background

 Attorney General Eric Schneiderman, a Democrat, was first elected to the office of Attorney General in 2010, winning reelection in 2014.
 He was in the midst of campaigning for a third term in office when on May 7, 2018, The New Yorker revealed allegations that he had physically abused several women he had dated during his tenure in office.
 Schneiderman resigned hours after the story was released, with the resignation taking effect at the end of the business day May 8; he did not seek re-election.

 Barbara Underwood, the solicitor general, took on the duties of Attorney General upon Schneiderman's resignation.
 A joint session of the New York State Legislature formally appointed Underwood to fill the rest of Schneiderman's term on May 22, after interviewing several potential candidates; of the 209 members in the State Legislature, 190 votes were cast in favor, with one (Charles Barron) voting against her in protest of the process, and 18 abstaining.
-Underwood has confirmed that she will not run for the office in the 2018 elections and returned to her previous position as solicitor general following the election.
+Underwood confirmed that she would not run for the office in the 2018 elections, and returned to her previous position as solicitor general following the election.